actility/tpxle-nit/docs/mqtt.md

 `<subscriberId>`

 - The long subscriber id is shown in the top-right part of the ADM GUI.
-Here you need to use the short subscriber id that is without the leading 1000… prefix.
-(The number without the 1st ‘1’ and the following zeros.)
+Here you need to use the short subscriber id that is the number without the leading 1000… prefix. (without the number ‘1’ and whatever number of zeros following it.)
 - In case you use the mobile app, please ask your norbert.herbert@actility.com for your subscriberId… We will generate a UI through which the subscriber Id can be queried.

 `<nitId>`
-Possible values are: nanothings, dev1
+Possible values are: `nanothings`, `dev1`

-- for internal or friendly user tests: `nanothings`
+- for testing new early releases set: `nanothings`
-- for community users: `dev1` ---- NOT IN OPERATION YET! ----
+- with the community platform set: `dev1` ---- NOT IN OPERATION YET! ----

 `<nsId>`:
 It can be one of the following labels: